 Today wine travel is an all-encompassing experience.
 Many wineries are not just a location but a destination that includes accommodation, restaurant, and winery.
 In Spain, one place that offers a unique opportunity for a European wine adventure is Abadia Retuerta LeDomaine.
 Recently I attended a wine tasting luncheon with Enrique Valero, Abadia Retuerta LeDomaine’s CEO.

-Sometimes we find wonderfully exceptional things in the most unlikely places.
+Sometimes, we find wonderfully exceptional things in the most unlikely places.
 Take, for example, the passion of the wine lover who decides to grow grapes in his backyard in the city like those grown in Mandeville Canyon.
 Many winemakers start by growing grapes at home.
 Not everyone can do it successfully because the climate can

 Wine is music to Ralph Hertelendy’s ears.
 Coming from a background that includes Hungarian and Slovakian heritage and from a family that is still very involved in classical music.
-Today, Ralph’s Hertelendy Vineyards enchants you with a chorus that sings high and low notes of Chardonnay and Cabernet Sauvignon and focuses on a bold, elegant
+Today, Ralph’s Hertelendy Vineyards enchants you with a chorus that sings high and low notes of Chardonnay and Cabernet Sauvignon and focuses on bold, elegant style

 Yearning to discover a new winery can be the most intriguing part of attending a wine tasting, and this year’s Stars of Cabernet, presented by WineLA, provided an opportunity to experience some superb wines from wineries not yet on Written Palette’s radar.
 There were six wineries that made an impression, along with one old favorite.